libbymiller/libbybot_eleven/README.md

 ## What you'll need:

+ * Time: this takes a few hours at least even if you know what you are doing.
+It's not a quick project.
  * Raspberry Pi 3 (other versions don't have the oomph to run chromium and do video, though they can do audio, if you don't want to "see").
  * an official [Raspberry pi power cable](https://shop.pimoroni.com/products/raspberry-pi-universal-power-supply) - we're using a lot of amps! else you may get strange outages.
  * IKEA EXPRESSIVO lamp (discontinued, but most people have one at home, ask around).
 Or [this (thanks Barnoid!)](http://cpc.farnell.com/lloytron/l1101bk/lamp-desk/dp/LA04023) looks very similar.